 The global coronavirus disease 2019, or COVID-19, pandemic continues to evolve, and we will continue to monitor the COVID-19 situation.
-The extent of the impact of the ongoing COVID-19 pandemic and its variants on our business, operations and clinical development timelines, supply chain and plans remains uncertain, and will depend on certain developments, including the duration and spread of the outbreak, including the identification of new variants of the virus, and its impact on our clinical trial enrollment and trial sites, both of which could impact the timing of our release of trial data, contract research organizations, or CROs, third-party manufacturers, and other third parties with whom we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
+The extent of the impact of the ongoing COVID-19 pandemic and its variants on our business, operations and clinical development timelines, supply chain and plans remains uncertain, and will depend on certain developments, including the duration and spread of the outbreak and the identification of new variants of the virus, which could impact our clinical trials, contract research organizations, or CROs, third-party manufacturers, and other third parties with whom we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
+The ongoing impacts of COVID-19 has continued to cause site activation and patient enrollment delays for the Phase 2b portion of our trial, which may impact the timing of our release of clinical trial data.
 The ultimate impact of the ongoing COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
 To the extent possible, we are conducting business as usual, with only necessary or advisable modifications to employee travel.